yabinmeng/opscs3restore/README.md

 The second step of this approach is very straightforward.
 But when it comes to the first step of fetching corresponding DSE node backup data from a S3 bucket, there is NO ready-to-use tool that can help.
 The goal of this code repository is to provide such a utility that can help user to fast (multi-threaded) download DSE node specific backup items from S3 to a local directory.

-It also contains an example bash script file that covers the whole (2 steps) procedure of this approach - downloading backup data from S3 to local directory; and run "nodetool refresh" to restore data into DSE cluster.
+It also contains an example bash script file that covers the whole (2 steps) procedure of this approach - downloading backup data from S3 to a local directory; and run "nodetool refresh" to restore data into DSE cluster.

 ## Usage Description